wrightmk/solana-realtime-metrics/README.md

 - refactor service cache guard into a util
 - fetchMarketCap try/catch should return an array not an object
 - Rename types for clarity, make sure they are being used everywhere.
 Use interface for RPC response types to extend a common response base interface
+- Use seriesData instead of data const for empty array guard so it takes into account the useEffect computation and doesn't flicker different data